FTP SOFTWARE DETAILS

 The next time you need to upload to that site, simply choose Site Manager from the File menu and click on the Site Profile and click Connect.

-If you are behind a firewall, you may need change the settings.
+If you are behind a firewall, you may need to change the settings.
 Choose Settings from the Edit menu.
-Double click on Connection and then click on Firewall.
+Double-click on Connection and then click on Firewall.
 Check the Enable Firewall Access and PASV mode boxes.
 This should allow you to upload from behind a firewall

 WS_FTP